 - If you are required to file a Form 1099, you must do so by the deadline, which is usually Jan.
 31st of the year following the year in which the payments were made.
 Failure to file a Form 1099 on time can result in penalties from the IRS.

-If you are unsure whether you are required to file a Form 1099, you should consult with a tax adviser.
+If you are unsure whether you are required to file a Form 1099, we recommend consulting with a tax adviser.

 How to Prepare & File Form 1099-NEC in 4 Steps